 If we do allow offsets there needs to be a maximum portion of emissions that can be reduced in this way to prevent leaning too heavily on

 It is not practical nor is it necessary from a sustainability perspective to decommission Abbott Power Plant or move away from steam heating, both of which are extremely efficient.
 I also believe that offsets should be avoided as it does not address true decarbonization of the campus.
 In theory, we could just purchase carbon offsets for the whole campus and call it quits.
 I do not think anyone thinks that is an acceptable form of climate leadership and so likewise I do not think a minimal amount of carbon offsets suffices either.
 Instead I propose twofold; UIUC moves to decarbonize Abbott Power Plant by replacing fossil fuel (natural gas) with low-carbon hydrocarbons such as biogas and hydrogen methanation and in the meantime UIUC continues to promote geothermal heating to lower the utilization of Abbott Power Plant

+There are two basic options for decarbonizing Abbott – 1) switch to hot water and geothermal, 2) use biogas and digesters, etc.

 How do we address the divestment issue?